 What Is the Put-Call Ratio?

 A stock’s put-call ratio–or the number of put options traded in the market relative to calls–is one measure that investors look at to determine sentiment toward the shares.
 A high put-call ratio indicates bearish sentiment, whereas a low one signals more bullish investor views.

 Options are considered financial derivatives because they’re tied to an underlying asset.
 Stock options are common examples of the contracts and are based on the shares of a single company.
-Meanwhile, ETF options are contracts that give the right to buy or sell shares of a fund, while sellers are obligated to deliver the shares.
+Meanwhile, exchange-traded fund (ETF) options are contracts that give purchasers the right to buy or sell shares of a fund, while sellers are obligated to deliver the shares.